 Texas Flood Insurance Coverage

-One of the most daunting and costly forms of property damage is flooding.
-In addition to subsequent consequences of flooding like mold and electrical damage, a flood can cause severe structural damage to a commercial property.
-As floodwaters often move rapidly, it can push on the sides of a building’s interior, weakening the structure of the property and at times separating it from its foundation.
-According to a recent NBC News article, structural damage from flooding is projected to cost $13.5 billion in 2022 and increase to over $16.9 billion by 2052.
-This especially affects coastal areas like Texas and Louisiana that are often prone to flooding from hurricanes.
+One of the most daunting and costly types of property damage is flooding.
+The impact of a major flood event can result in mold and electrical damage, while also causing severe structural damage to a commercial property.
+Flood waters often move incredibly rapidly, adding pressure to the sides of a building’s interior, weakening the structure of the property, and at times completely separating it from its foundation.
+According to a recent CBS News article, between 1980 and 2023, there were 42 separate flood events in the U.S. that cost $1 billion or more in damage.
+This damage is anticipated to only increase over time, especially impacting coastal areas like Texas, Florida, and Louisiana which are often prone to flooding from hurricanes.

-With the overall cost that flood damage can cause to commercial properties, it’s no wonder why many automatically assume that it’s covered under standard property damage policies.
-Unfortunately, this is not the case, as flood damage can only be covered through two means: the Federal Emergency Management Agency’s (FEMA) National Flood Insurance Program or private flood insurance:
+With the overall cost that flood damage can cause to commercial properties, it’s no wonder why many automatically assume that flood damage is covered under standard property damage policies.
+Unfortunately, this is not the case, as flood damage can only be covered through two means: the Federal Emergency Management Agency’s (FEMA) National Flood Insurance Program or by obtaining private flood insurance:

 - Private Flood Insurance: Private flood insurance can be obtained through various private insurance companies rather than the federal government.
 In certain cases, commercial property owners will choose to purchase private flood insurance over purchasing coverage through the NFIP due to the NFIP’s coverage cap of $250,000.
 Private flood carriers provide up to $1 million in coverage, with some policies offering even higher limits.